PhD in Business Administration - Computer & Information Security

 - CIS 7005: Critical Infrastructure Protection, Information Warfare, and Cyber Terrorism

-- CIS 7006: Fundamental to Computer Network Auditing
+- CIS 7006: Foundations of Computer Network Auditing

 - CIS 7007: Information Security and Outsourcing Computer Systems